-- Please see program overview for specific faculty disclosures - During this lecture, speaking faculty may mention the use of medications for both FDA-approved and non-approved indications.
+- Please see the Program Overview for specific doctor's disclosures - During this lecture, faculty speakers may mention the use of medications for both FDA-approved and nonapproved indications.

-This activity has been supported by an educational grant from Bayer HealthCare Pharmaceuticals Inc.
+This activity has been supported by an educational grant from Bayer HealthCare

+Pharmaceuticals Inc.